rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 2.11 - "MotusNews" tab content

-Short special interest stories you write about any motus activity at your site can appear in the main page body when ever the "MotusNews!" tab is open.
+Optional short special interest stories you write about any motus activity at your site can appear in the main page body when ever the "MotusNews!" tab is open.
 It comes from a language dependent html file you create in the project sub-directory www/aboutmotuspages.

 ```
 EnableMotusNewsTab=1